victoryeagle77/userv/README.md

 # Userv

-Rust program providing functionalities to analyzing some parameters on a computer or a IT equipment.
-Based on multiple microservices, this program retrieves important data like estimated lifespan of components and global energetic consumption.
+This program providing functionalities to analyzing some parameters on a computer or IT equipment.
+With multiple microservices intended for Linux systems, this program retrieves various data like :

 * GPU data
 * Processor data